What’s a Good Dental Insurance?

 Understanding Dental Insurance

-Dental insurance works similarly to health insurance but typically has lower premiums and different coverage structures.
-Most dental plans follow a 100-80-50 coverage model:
+Dental insurance operates similarly to health insurance but usually features lower premiums and distinct coverage structures.
+Most dental plans adhere to a 100-80-50 coverage model:

 Key Factors to Consider